Protect, serve, and prepare to move into a key position in law enforcement or a federal agency with a bachelor's degree in criminal justice.

 About the Criminal Justice Bachelor's Degree

 In the Bachelor of Science program, you'll learn both the theory and practice of the criminal justice system as well as the specifics of criminal behavior, law enforcement, courts, corrections, security, and investigation.
-Our courses are developed and taught by local law enforcement officials, so you'll benefit from their field-tested knowledge and experience.

 What You'll Learn